lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.10 Arriving in Armeida ~ No.12 Straylize Temple Cleared    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-The "Dark Wings," whom you met in Janos, appear before Stahn and others once again in this Side-Quest.
+The Dark Wings, whom you met in Janos, appear before Stahn and others once again in this Side-Quest.
 You trigger this event by visiting the plaza at the far side of Armeida.
 While this is the first of eight Side-Quests, there is no specific order in which to view the events staring these three "lens hunters."
 No items or titles are obtained either, but their antics are worth seeing through to the very end.